paulehh/dipas_docker/README.md

 http://yourhost.de/drupal
 ```
 ### Step 7: Create DIPAS Template Proceeding (default)
-Go to --> DIPAS --> Proceedings --> Proceedings and "+ Add Proceeding".
+Go to --> DIPAS --> Verfahren --> Verfahren and "Verfahren hinzufügen".
 In the Interface click on "speichern".
 The default proceeding is your template from which all new proceedings will be build up.

 ### Step 8: Administer DIPAS Template Proceeding
 Follow these steps: https://wiki.dipas.org/index.php/Verfahrensvorlage_erstellen#Technische_Vorarbeiten
+Note: You do not need to import translation files since it was automatically done by drush during the setup process.

 ### Step 8: Create DIPAS Test Proceeding
-Go to --> DIPAS --> Proceedings --> Proceedings and "+ Add Proceeding".
-In the Interface type hostname e.g "test" (this will be the subdomain of your new proceeding) and name of your proceeding, e.g. "test". click speichern.
+Go to --> DIPAS --> Verfahren --> Verfahren and "Verfahren hinzufügen".
+In the Interface type hostname e.g "test" (this will be the subdomain of your new proceeding) and name of your proceeding, e.g. "test". click "speichern".

 ### Step 9: Access your Test Proceeding
 go to test.yourdomain.de/drupal and finalize the configuration of your proceeding or go to test.yourdomain.de to see the frontend.